Classical education embraces the concept of educating the whole child and the notion that children are more than their standardized test scores.

 Classical schools are unique among school choice options for three main reasons – a virtuous education, a content-rich curriculum, and a traditional classroom environment.

 Moral character does not come from a flippant approach to teaching character as a means of discipline or when it is convenient.
-Children need an intentional, consistent and constant teaching of virtue that is why at Ivywood, high academic achievement, personal discipline, moral character and responsibility will be consistently reinforced through the study of subjects in the classical tradition.
+Children need an intentional, consistent and constant teaching of virtue that is why at Ivywood, high academic achievement, personal discipline, moral character and responsibility are consistently reinforced through the study of subjects in the classical tradition.

 A classical education delivers real content.
 Students learn about historical events, characters, stories, fables, myths, scientific facts, and mathematical proofs.
 They read whole literary works in great depth, and they learn to approach books both with moderation to learn and courage to question.